 Health & Safety

-Whether your dog breeding activity is taxable or not depends on how you are run it it and how much profit you are generating, if any.
+Whether your dog breeding activity is taxable or not depends on how you are run it and how much profit you are generating, if any.
 It also depends on the timeshare dog breeding is taking from your daily activities.
 If you are professional breeding dogs, you may want to consult with an accountant just to clarify a few points.
 You do not want to IRS knocking on your door to ask you for years of unpaid taxes.

 How Much To Sell a Puppy For?